Should I fix my energy prices?

 Businesses do not benefit from a price cap, which means out-of-contract tariffs tend to be uncompetitive and needlessly expensive.

-All government support for the energy crisis ended on 1 April 2024.
+All government support during the energy crisis ended on 1 April 2024.
 We, therefore, recommend reviewing your current arrangements to see how much you could save with a fixed business energy tariff.

 Compare the latest business electricity prices and commercial gas rates to make an informed decision.